Wondering how you can pump more milk for your breastfed baby? Use our best pumping tips to increase your milk supply and production efficiency.

 Some women struggle to find time to eat sufficiently after baby, while others intentionally cut calories in an effort to fit back into their pre-pregnancy jeans.
 If you’re trying to increase your milk production or pump a sufficient volume of milk, it’s critical that you eat enough calories from a healthy, well-balanced diet to maintain a good supply.

 Women who are breastfeeding need more water than non-lactating women.
 In order to maintain a good milk supply, it’s recommended that nursing women drink between 96 and 104 ounces of water each day.
-Avoid liquids which contain alcohol and caffeine, as they can actually dehydrate you.
+Avoid liquids that contain alcohol and caffeine, as they can actually dehydrate you.

 There are also certain foods that have been shown to increase milk production.
 Oatmeal, brewer’s yeast, fenugreek seeds, carrots, spinach, and almonds are all great dietary additions.
 And eating foods to boost your milk production doesn’t have to be bland or boring; if you head over to Pinterest and search for “lactation cookies,” you’ll see what I mean.